VitaliySaburdo/team-project-15/README.md

 ## Introduction

-I present to your attention the website of the service for ordering restaurant dishes.
+#### I present to your attention the team project it's website of the service for ordering restaurant dishes.

 ## Team